AsahiLinux/docs/FAQ.md

 As the message implies, this is caused by Time Machine snapshots taking up "free" space on your disk.
 See [this issue](https://github.com/AsahiLinux/asahi-installer/issues/86) for more information and fix steps.

+### Disk Utility doesn't work for me after installing / for uninstalling / any other time!

+Don't use Disk Utility, it's broken and only works for really simple partition setups.
+See [[Partitioning cheatsheet]] to learn how to manage partitions with the command line instead.

 ## How come HDMI works on Mac Mini but not MacBook?

 HDMI on the MacBook is internally connected to a Thunderbolt port.